danort92/Explorative-Analysis-of-a-Real-Estate-Market/README.md

-## 1-Descriptive Statistics for Data Scientists
+## Descriptive Statistics for Data Scientists

   Statistical study of a Real Estate dataset related to housing sales in Texas.
 The dataset contains the following variables: